ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 # Changes from RFC 9093

 This version adds new identities, data types, and groupings to the 'ietf-layer0-types' YANG module.
+It also fixes few bugs in {{?RFC9093}}.

 The following new YANG identities have been added to the 'ietf-layer0-types' module:

-- cwdm-ch-spc-type
+- cwdm-ch-spc-type;
-- flexi-ncfg-type
+- flexi-ncfg-type;
-- flexi-ncfg-6p25gh
+- flexi-ncfg-6p25gh;
-- modulation
+- modulation;
-- DPSK
+- dpsk;
-- QPSK
+- qpsk;
-- DP-QPSK
+- dp-qpsk;
-- QAM8
+- qam8;
-- DP-QAM8
+- dp-qam8;
-- QAM16
+- qam16;
-- DP-QAM16
+- dp-qam16;
-- QAM32
+- qam32;
-- DP-QAM32
+- dp-qam32;
-- QAM64
+- qam64;
-- DP-QAM64
+- dp-qam64;
-- fec-type
+- fec-type;
-- g-fec
+- g-fec;
-- super-fec
+- super-fec;
-- no-fec
+- no-fec;
-- sc-fec
+- sc-fec;
-- o-fec
+- o-fec;
-- c-fec
+- c-fec;
-- line-coding
+- line-coding;
-- line-coding-NRZ-2p5G
+- nrz-2p5g;
-- line-coding-NRZ-OTU1
+- nrz-otu1;
-- line-coding-NRZ-10G
+- nrz-10g;
-- line-coding-NRZ-OTU2
+- nrz-otu2;
-- line-coding-OTL4.4-SC
+- otl4.4-sc;
-- line-coding-FOIC1.4-SC
+- foic1.4-sc;
-- wavelength-assignment
+- wavelength-assignment;
-- first-fit-wavelength-assignment
+- first-fit-wavelength-assignment;
-- random-wavelength-assignment
+- random-wavelength-assignment;
-- least-loaded-wavelength-assignment
+- least-loaded-wavelength-assignment;
-- lower-first-wavelength-assignment
+- lower-first-wavelength-assignment;
-- upper-first-wavelength-assignment
+- upper-first-wavelength-assignment;
-- type-power-mode
+- type-power-mode;
-- power-spectral-density
+- power-spectral-density;
-- carrier-power
+- carrier-power;
-- switching-wson-lsc
+- switching-wson-lsc;
-- switching-flexi-grid-lsc
+- switching-flexi-grid-lsc.

 The following new YANG data types have been added to the 'ietf-layer0-types' module: